Preneet Kaur: Background and personal life

 Praneet's daughter Jai Inder Kaur is married to Sardar Gurpal Singh Sandhu.
 Incidentally, Gurpal Singh's sister Ishwarpreet Kaur is married to Praneet Kaur's brother, Himmat Singh Kahlon.
 Gurpal Singh and Jai Inder Kaur are the parents of two sons, Angad and Nirvaan.
 In March 2015, Angad Singh Sandhu married Aparajita Kumari (they have a daughter, Rudrangini Kaur), princess of Bashahr, youngest daughter of Raja Virbhadra Singh of Bashahr, an active politician with the Congress Party and four-time Chief Minister of Himachal Pradesh (1983–90, 1993–98, 2003–07, 2012–17).
 In March 2017, just days before Amarinder Singh took office for the second time as Chief Minister of Punjab, Jai Inder's second son, Nirvaan Singh Sandhu, married Mriganka Singh Jamwal, princess of Kashmir, daughter of crown prince Vikramaditya Singh of Kashmir and his wife, Chitrangada Raje.
 Mriganka's paternal grandfather is Dr. Karan Singh, Maharaja of Jammu and Kashmir, again a politician belonging to the Congress party, while her maternal grandfather was Madhavrao Scindia, Maharaja of Gwalior and again a successful politician belonging to the Congress party.
-Mriganka's maternal uncle (Chitrangada Raje's brother) is the BJP politician who served as the Minister of Civil Aviation and Minister of Steel (2021 - 2024) and is serving as the Minister of Communication and Development of North Eastern Region (2024 - Present).
+Mriganka's maternal uncle (Chitrangada Raje's brother) is the BJP politician who served as the Minister of Civil Aviation and Minister of Steel (2021 - 2024) and is serving as the Minister of Communication and Development of North Eastern Region (2024–Present).

-Prior to entering politics, Preneet was instrumental in founding Sanjeevani, an institution in Patiala for differently abled children.
+Prior to entering politics, Preneet was instrumental in founding Sanjeevani, an institution in Patiala for disabled children.
 She started her political career by contesting the General elections of 1999 from the Patiala Lok Sabha constituency.
 Patiala was the capital of the princely state formerly ruled by her husband's family.

 She won her seat in 1999, but her party lost the election and sat in opposition.
 After the next general elections (2004), her party formed the government and Preneet also retained her seat.
 She remained a back-bencher in Parliament, living mostly in Chandigarh where her husband was at this time Chief Minister of Punjab.
 During these two terms in the Lok Sabha, Preneet served in various committees, such as those on Food, Civil Supplies and Public Distribution; Women's Empowerment; Public Undertakings; and Water Resources.
 She also served on the Consultative Committees attached to the Ministry of Agriculture and the Ministry of Petroleum and Natural Gas.

 In 2007, Amarinder demitted office after his party lost the elections to the state assembly.
 In 2009, after she won the Patiala seat for the third successive term in the elections of 2009, and during the UPA-II government, Praneet was made a Minister of State (MoS) in the Ministry of External Affairs.
 She was one of two Ministers of State who served under the Cabinet Minister for External Affairs.

 In the general elections of 2014, Preneet lost the Patiala Lok Sabha seat to Dharamvir Gandhi of the Aam Aadmi Party by a margin of 20,942 votes.
 Preneet's party was routed at the parliamentary polls and demitted office.